~ Sandal Magna Castle ~

 of England..

-1320 Thomas Earl of Lancaster built a stone
+1320 Thomas earl of Lancaster built a stone

-Excavations indicate that the castle
+construction was occurring in the late 1200's.
+Excavations also indicate that the castle

 had a keep surmounting the motte with twin turrets